awsdocs/amazon-eks-user-guide/doc_source/pod-networking.md

   Each pod that you deploy is assigned one secondary private IP address from one of the network interfaces attached to the instance\.
 Previously, it was mentioned that an `m5.large` instance supports three network interfaces and ten private IP addresses for each network interface\.
 Even though an `m5.large` instance supports 30 private IP addresses, you can't deploy 30 pods to that node\.
 To determine how many pods you can deploy to a node, use the following formula:

   ```
-  (Number of network interfaces for the instance type × (the number of IP addressess per network interface - 1)) + 2
+  (Number of network interfaces for the instance type × (the number of IP addresses per network interface - 1)) + 2
   ```

   Using this formula, an `m5.large` instance type can support a maximum of 29 pods\.
 For a list of the maximum number of pods supported by each instance type, see [eni\-max\-pods\.txt](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) on GitHub\.
 System pods count towards the maximum pods\.
 For example, the CNI plugin and `kube-proxy` pods run on every node in a cluster, so you're only able to deploy 27 additional pods to an `m5.large` instance, not 29\.
 Further, CoreDNS runs on some of the nodes in the cluster, which decrements the maximum pods by another one for the nodes it runs on\.